Non-Fermi-Liquid Transport Phenomena in Infinite-Layer Nickelates: Conclusion

 \section{Conclusion}

-we studied the origin of non-Fermi-liquid $T$-linear resistivity in infinite-layer nickelate Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ based on a 3D tight-binding model.
-The self-energy by the FLEX approximation for the Ni orbital and the T-matrix approximation for an impurity effect on the Nd orbitals is taken into account.
-We found that the $T$-linear resistivity at low temperatures is induced by the spin fluctuations.
-Despite the three-dimensional nature of these fluctuations, the $T$-linear resistivity indicates that this system is quasi-2D.
-We note that the obtained slope of the resistivity with respect to $T$ is a little smaller than experiments.
-This slope is expected to increase and approach the experimental value when the CDW fluctuations neglected in this study are taken into account.
+We studied the origin of non-Fermi-liquid $T$-linear resistivity in infinite-layer nickelate Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ based on a 3D tight-binding model within the framework of the quasi-particle picture.
+The self-energies, calculated by the FLEX approximation for the Ni orbital and the T-matrix approximation for an impurity effect on the Nd orbitals, are taken into account.
+We found that the spin fluctuations induce the $T$-linear resistivity at low temperatures despite their 3D nature.
+Thus, this system is regarded as quasi-2D, similar to CeCoIn$_5$.
 We also found that the obtained Seebeck coefficient is negative and $T$-linear, which is consistent with experiments in triple-layer and quintuple-layer nickelates.

 \begin{acknowledgment} We are grateful to H. Kontani and Y. Yamakawa for valuable discussions.
-This work was supported by Grants-in-Aid for Scientific Research from MEXT, Japan No. JP23H03299. \end{acknowledgment}
+This work was supported by JSPS KAKENHI Grant Number JP23H03299. \end{acknowledgment}

-\section{Details of the present model}
+\section{Details of the Present Model}

-Here, we explain details of the present model.
+Here, we explain the details of the present model.
 For Ni $d_{x^2-y^2}$ orbital, we employ the intralayer next-nearest-neighbor hopping $t_2$, the intralayer third-nearest one $t_3$, interlayer nearest one $t_z$, and next-nearest-interlayer one $t_{z2}$ to $t_2/t_1=-1/3$, $t_3/t_1=0.2$, $t_z/t_1=2/3$, and $t_{z2}/t_1=-0.165$ ($t_1=-0.376$eV is the nearest-neighbor hopping), respectively.
 In addition, we introduce the energy shift $-0.25$eV of Ni $d_{x^2-y^2}$ orbital to reproduce the small Fermi pocket of Nd orbitals given by DFT+DMFT calculation \cite{Ni-first-principle6}.
 The hole-doping $x$ is introduced by the rigid-band shift for all three bands.